 - Use a simple table structure and table headers.

-Good alternative text describes the purpose or function of the image (decorative images do not require alternative text).
-In MS Word, include alternative text (alt text) with all media (pictures, charts, shapes, groups, embedded objects, etc.).
+Good alternative text (sometimes called "alt text") describes the purpose or function of an image for people unable to see it.
+Images that are merely decorative do not require alternative text.
+In MS Word, include alternative text with all meaningful images (pictures, charts, shapes, groups, embedded objects, etc.).
 Read more about writing meaningful alternative text.

-To add alternative text for a picture, or image, in MS Word (Windows and Mac):
+To add alternative text for an image in MS Word (Windows and Mac):